NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 I would recommend the Birch if you’re looking for:

 • Lower price.
 The Birch Luxe is essentially twice the cost of the regular Birch.
-While most of the mattress properties are similar, if you don’t need the enahncements, I’d recommend opting for the regular Birch.
+While most of the mattress properties are similar, if you don’t need the enhancements, I’d recommend opting for the regular Birch.
 It’s an easy way to save a few bucks, while still getting a great natural mattress.

 • A firmer feel.
 The regular Birch has a firmer feel than the Birch Luxe, a 7 out of 10 for the regular compared to a 6 out of 10 for the Luxe.
 It also has 0.5″ of less mid-point sinkage.